 But here is the rub…

-- The issue at hand is inorganic arsenic which is man induced from pesticides, contaminated water, and other factors.
+- Arsenic is an element naturally found in earth’s crust.
+But the issue at hand is inorganic arsenic which is man induced from pesticides, contaminated water, and other factors.

 - Why haven’t the rice food companies tested their rice prior to the Dartmouth study?
 Can they honestly say they didn’t know about Professor Meharg’s 2007 study which spelled out the dangers of arsenic and rice.
 (FYI, Dr. Andrew Meharg is a bio-geo-chemist at the University of Aberdeen in Scotland.
 He is an expert on arsenic in the environment.)